Banner

 Multi-objective Evolutionary Federated Learning

-Yaochu Jin, Department of Computing, University of Surrey, United Kingdom
+Yaochu Jin, University of Surrey, United Kingdom

 Interpretability and Explainability Facets of Data Analytics: Symbols and Information Granules